-Neighbourhood Planning North Dorset
+Neighbourhood Planning in North Dorset

-Support, Advice and Funding
+Support, advice and funding

-- North Dorset neighbourhood area applications
+- North Dorset neighbourhood area application and designation

-- North Dorset Designated Neighbourhood Areas
+- North Dorset Neighbourhood Plans - Strategic Environmental Assessment

 A Strategic Environmental Assessment (SEA) is required under European legislation for all plans which may have a significant effect on the environment.